-A good way to get a critique from me is to support my Patreon!
-Through my Patreon, you can also get access to my writing advice articles and join in chats with writing industry professionals.
+A good way to get regular manuscript evaluations from me is to support my Patreon!
+Through my Patreon, you can also get my writing advice articles and join in chats with writing industry professionals.

 If you’re not in a position to do so, or if your project is bigger than the Patreon levels support, please fill out the form below and we can get started.